Graduate programs

 I am a student at U of T. Do I still need to provide you with an official transcript?

-You would still need to upload an unofficial electronic transcript in your application.
+You still need to upload an unofficial electronic transcript in your application.
 If you began your studies at the University of Toronto after the year 1998, we are able to retrieve your official transcript and there is no need to send an official copy.
 If you began your studies at the University of Toronto before 1998, please make arrangements to have your official transcript sent to us directly from your issuing institution.

 -